natcap/invest.users-guide/source/urban_cooling_model.rst

 To calculate total energy savings, we sum the pixel-level values over the area of interest.

 **Work Productivity:** the model converts air temperature into Wet Bulb Globe Temperature (WBGT) to calculate the impacts of heat on work productivity.
-WBGT takes into account humidity, and can be estimated from standard meteorological data in the following way (source: American College of Sports Medicine, 1984, Appendix I):
+WBGT takes into account humidity, and can be estimated from standard meteorological data in the following way (American College of Sports Medicine, 1984, Appendix I):

 .. math:: WBGT_i = 0.567 \cdot T_{air,i} + 0.393 \cdot e_i + 3.94
     :label: [7]